Building type

 Can you coat the roof while production continues below?

 Usually, yes.
 Most industrial roof coating is carried out from above with the building in use.
-The survey identifies anything that genuinely needs internal access or controlled shutdowns, and the programme is built around shifts, deliveries and site inductions.
+The survey flags anything that genuinely needs internal access or a controlled shutdown, and the programme is built around shifts, deliveries and site inductions.

 What about cut edge corrosion on our sheet roof?

-Cut edge corrosion is treated as part of the preparation, not an optional extra.
-Edges and laps are cleaned back, treated and sealed before any coating goes on, because coating over live corrosion just hides the problem until it comes back through.
+It is treated as part of the prep, not an optional extra.
+Edges and laps are cleaned back, treated and sealed before any coating goes on, because coating over live corrosion just hides it until it comes back through.

 Do you handle large warehouse and distribution roofs?

 Yes.
-Large, simple roofs are well suited to coating systems and tend to get the best rates per square metre.
-The constraints are usually access, edge protection and weather windows, all of which are assessed at survey before we commit to a programme.
+Large, simple roofs suit coating systems well and are among the most efficient to prep and coat.
+The constraints are usually access, edge protection and weather windows, all assessed at survey before we commit to a programme.

 Book your free site surveyWhat does your building need?